 Professionals involved in mental health services for teenagers

 If your child has a mental health issue, they might see a mental health professional with qualifications in areas like psychiatry, social work, counselling, psychology or occupational therapy.
 Your child might also see professionals in education and youth work.

-Your child might work with some professionals for just a short time and have a longer-term relationship with others.
+Your child might work with some professionals for just a short time and have longer-term relationships with others.

 Here are some of the main professionals you and your child might come across.
 You might find that the services of different professionals overlap – for example, some psychologists also offer counselling.

 GPs and teenage mental health

 Your GP is the first person to talk to if you’re concerned about your child’s mental health.
 Many people start by going to their GPs for an initial assessment and referral to adolescent mental health professionals, like psychiatrists, psychologists, social workers or occupational therapists.

 Many young people are happy to see their family GP, but others might like to see different doctors.
 It’s worthwhile finding a GP who has a special interest in adolescence and one your child feels comfortable with.
 Some GPs have also done additional training in mental health.

 When you find a GP you and your child feel comfortable with, you can get to know each other and talk openly.
 A GP who has your child’s detailed medical history can make a diagnosis much more easily and recommend the best treatment options.